 Few star figures are as familiar as the Pleiades, known also as the Seven Sisters.
-But the Pleiades actually contain many more than seven stars.
+But the Pleiades (pronounced PLEE-a-dees) actually contain many more than seven stars.
 In fact, there are about 250 identified as members of this cluster.

 To the average eye, this group of stars looks at first like a shimmering little cloud of light.
 But further examination, aided by good eyesight, will reveal a tight knot of 6 or 7 brighter stars, though some have recorded 11 or more under excellent conditions.

 The Pleiades have always been held in high esteem through the ages.
 Ancient Grecian temples faced the Pleiades at their rising.
 One passage leading out from the Great Pyramid at Cheops in Egypt was directed toward the Pleiades when they passed overhead.
 The Japanese feast of the Lanterns are remnants of ancient Tauric rites in honor of the Pleiades.